ramiahj/osticket-prereqs/README.md

 <img src="https://i.imgur.com/pLTUaBB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In order to install osTicket, an online ticketing system, on a Windows 10 machine, it is necessary to enable IIS (Internet Information Services) with CGI (Common Gateway Interface).
+In order to install osTicket on a Windows 10 machine, it is necessary to enable IIS (Internet Information Services) with CGI (Common Gateway Interface).
 CGI is a standard protocol that allows web servers to interface with executable programs or scripts. osTicket uses PHP, a server-side scripting language, to function, and PHP requires CGI to work properly.
 Therefore, enabling IIS with CGI is crucial for osTicket to run smoothly.

 To install the PHP manager, we need to first download it from the Microsoft website.
 Once we have downloaded the PHP manager, we can run the installation file and follow the prompts to install it on our machine.
 </p>